kyma-project/test-infra/docs/prow/kyma-release-process.md

         preset-build-release: "true"
 ```

-When we define a new job, we should also define test for it.
+When we define a new job, we should also define a test for it.

 ```go
 func TestBucReleases(t *testing.T) {